kcdstoragews/lab/README.md

 ____
 **Remember All needed files are in the folder /root/kcdlondon/lab/scenario01 please ensure that you are in this folder now you can do this with the command "cd root/kcdlondon/lab/scenario01"**
 ____
-In this scenario, you will create two storage classes, discovery their capabilities, create pvcs and do some basic troubleshooting.
+In this scenario, you will create two StorageClasses, discovery their capabilities, create pvcs and do some basic troubleshooting.
-### 1. Backends and storage classes
+### 1. Backends and StorageClasses
 You are using NetApp Astra Trident in this lab.
 It is running in the namespace *trident*.
 The backends in this environment are allready created.
 Take a short time to review them:

     kubectl get tbc -n trident

-First let's create two storage classes.
+First let's create two StorageClasses.
 We've prepared the necessary file already in the folder.
 There is one storage class prepared for the nas backend and one for san.

 The file you will use for nas is called *sc-csi-ontap-nas.yaml*
 The command...